-The commercial sector encompasses establishments that are not engaged in industrial or transportation activities.
-These may include business such as stores, restaurants, hospitals, and hotels that provide specific services, as well as organizations such as schools, correctional institutions, and places of worship.
+The commercial sector encompasses establishments that are not engaged in industrial or transportation activities; the commercial sector is thus a residual category encompassing a wide range of nonresidential activities.
+These include business such as stores, restaurants, hospitals, and hotels that provide specific services, as well as organizations such as schools, correctional institutions, and places of worship.
 In the commercial sector, energy is consumed mainly in buildings, while additional energy is consumed by non-building services including street lights and municipal water services.
 12